Orange-OpenSource/wro4j-taglib/README.md

 					<wroManagerFactory>com.orange.wro.examples.buildtime.CustomWroManagerFactory</wroManagerFactory>
 					<contextFolder>${basedir}/src/main/webapp/</contextFolder>
 					<!-- use ${basedir}/src/main/webapp/wro if you use the CssUrlRewritingProcessor
-					     but I dislike generating things there as it isn't removed by mvn clean -->
+					     and wants to deploy wro-generated CSS files in WTP but I dislike generating things there as it isn't removed by mvn clean -->
 					<destinationFolder>${project.build.directory}/${project.build.finalName}/wro/</destinationFolder>
 					<wroFile>${basedir}/src/main/webapp/WEB-INF/wro.xml</wroFile>